These are the core features that are included in the first release of Ivercy.

 Ivercy is not tied to a specific source code control system, it works with all Microsoft Source Code Control API (MSSCCI) compatible source control systems, including, but not limited to Microsoft Team Foundation Server, Microsoft Visual SourceSafe, Sourcegear Vault and Perforce P4.

-In beta test Ivercy has been used sucessfully with the following version control systems.
+Ivercy is used sucessfully with the following version control systems.

 There are MSSCCI provider included, or available by 3rd parties, for these SCM system as well.
 Ivercy should work with them, however that has not been tested yet.

 Ivercy is compatible to the discontinued Source Code Control Add-In for Microsoft Access that was provided by Microsoft up to Microsoft Access 2010.